 At the final hearing, the judge will inquire as to whether all creditors’ claims have been paid, and if there are any other outstanding issues with the estate.
 If there are no outstanding issues, and all claims have been paid, the judge will then sign an “order distributing estate.”
 Once the judge signs this order, the probate case will be over, There may, however, be additional work to be done, because some heirs may still need to be paid.

-If a creditor presents a claim in a summary probate, the deadlines are the same as in a normal probate: the executor has thirty days to accept or reject the claim.
+If a creditor presents a claim in a summary administration, the deadlines are the same as in a normal probate: the executor has thirty days to accept or reject the claim.
 If a creditor rejects a claim (or if a claim is deemed rejected because the executor did nothing within thirty days) then the creditor must file suit within 45 days after rejection (if the claim is due at the time of rejection) or within sixty days of rejection (if the claim is not due at the time of rejection).

 The Persaud Law Office examined all probate cases filed in Washington County between January 1, 2017, and March 31, 2017 (a total of thirty cases).
 Of these cases: